almondWilde/SE-Game-Engine/README.md

 # SE-Game-Launcher
-5 games

-like Hangman, Poker, Snake, and Tic Tac Toe. provide GUI support as well as bots to play against, if it applies different difficulty levels or scoring systems a greater main menu that would allow the user to select the game they would like to play
+5 games, ike Hangman, Poker, Snake, and Tic Tac Toe

+provide GUI support as well and bots to play against, if it applies

+different difficulty levels or scoring systems a greater main menu that would allow the user to select the game they would like to play